vaposcrub/obscene-wound/README.md

 One difference is that to change the game's title and author, you'll have to change line 6 of `out/html/index.html` and line 20 of `out/html/game.js`, as well as `source/info.dry`.

+To see what the page looks like, see [https://aucchen.github.io/dendry_sidebar_template/](https://aucchen.github.io/dendry_sidebar_template/).

 ## Editing the sidebar

 See `source/scenes/status.scene.dry` Everything in this scene will be displayed in the sidebar, and will be updated on every click.